christopherritter/springboro-ordinances/md/4bbaf106.md

 {{ page.title }}
 ----------------

-​(a) General*.* Existing natural features that would add value to residential development or to the City as a whole shall be preserved if practical in the design of the subdivision.
+​(a) General.
+Existing natural features that would add value to residential development or to the City as a whole shall be preserved if practical in the design of the subdivision.

-​(b) Shade/Street Trees*.* Placement and size of trees shall comply with the requirements of the Tree Authority regulations based on the type of tree.
+​(b) Shade/Street Trees.
+Placement and size of trees shall comply with the requirements of the Tree Authority regulations based on the type of tree.

-​(c) Monarch Trees*.* If a tree that has been designated a Monarch Tree by the City is located on the site, the developer shall comply with the requirements of the Tree Authority regulations for Monarch Trees, Chapter [280](190dab57.html) of the Codified Ordinances.
+​(c) Monarch Trees.
+If a tree that has been designated a Monarch Tree by the City is located on the site, the developer shall comply with the requirements of the Tree Authority regulations for Monarch Trees, Chapter [280](190dab57.html) of the Codified Ordinances.